Table of content

 - TYPO3 frontend = result for your visitors.

-The TYPO3 backend may seem complex at first glance, but once you familiarize yourself with the core components, it becomes easier to navigate.
-Below is an overview of the most important parts that you will use most often:
+The TYPO3 backend may look complex, but if you know the main parts, navigation becomes easier.
+Below you will find an overview of the most important parts that you will use most often:

 1. Page tree - the map of your website